 For its time this was as good as the genre could be.
 Hugh Jackman’s Wolverine, Patrick Stewart’s Professor Xavier, and Ian McKellen’s Magneto all build off of their phenomenal turns as these characters.
 The film opens incredibly strong with the Nightcrawler scene that sets the plot in motion while introducing us to a very well utilized fan favorite character.
 A common criticism of the franchise as a whole is that, “it’s supposed to me an X-Men movie not a Wolverine movie”, but it’s hard to argue against a performance that lends so much to the story.
 This film is as good as it could be…for its time.
 Time does not favor this installment as it becomes more and more dated with each passing year.
 The failure of its sequel only makes the promise of the Phoenix that much more painful in hindsight.

 20.)
 The Dark Knight Rises

 Every film in this section has been a very good film that is only not higher because others were better.
 This film should have been better and unlike “Ultron” that failing is not attributable to the audience’s expectations.
-Christopher tells an excellent story with a stellar cast adequately, and with the standard he set in “The Dark Knight” adequate is not up to par.
-Tom Hardy turned Bane into a household name, Anne Hathaway turns in the most faithful portrayal of Catwoman, while Bale, Kane, Oldman, and Freeman continue with their stellar work with their characters…but Cotilliard, who is perfectly cast btw, is criminally underutilized as the logic of the story and clarity of the theming takes a back seat to dramatic revelation theater.
+Christopher Nolan tells an excellent story with a stellar cast adequately, and with the standard he set in “The Dark Knight” adequate is not up to par.
+Tom Hardy turned Bane into a household name, Anne Hathaway turns in the most faithful portrayal of Catwoman, while Bale, Kane, Oldman, and Freeman continue with their stellar work with their characters…but Cotilliard, who is perfectly cast btw, is criminally underutilized as the logic of the story and clarity of the themeing takes a back seat to dramatic revelation theater.
 The harshness of my critique should not obfuscate “The Dark Knight Rises” ranking on this list as it is a very good film, but it is a very good film that should’ve been great.

 21-30 The good that suffer from major flaws.